 Whatever the degree terroir plays on the final flavour of chocolate, the environment does seem to play a large role in altering the properties of the cacao seed and this is what will be discussed.
 We know this to be true for other botanicals as well.
 How much of an impact this has on the final flavour of the chocolate bar requires more research before we make any definite claims.

-Geomorphology deals with the terrain, or landscape, the cacao grow in.
+Geomorphology deals with the terrain, or landscape, the cacao grows in.
 This can include the altitude, the geology, and surrounding features such as mountains, valleys, and bodies of water.
-There is not enough research in this area in regards to cacao, but as these features apply to other crops, the same ideas can be applied to cacao, but in what ways specifically remains to be discovered.
+There is not enough research in this area in regards to cacao.
+Since these features seem to apply to other crops, the same ideas can be hinted at towards cacao, but in what ways specifically remains to be discovered.

 Interactions with other organisms